Fall Sensory Bin

 To show the Fall shades of trees, We made a tree with fall colours, yellow, red and orange.
 My daughter made the tree with Square patches of paper.
 I made a rake with a bamboo stick and felt.

-4. Pumpkins & Hedgehogs
+Pumpkins & Hedgehogs

 Airdry clay pumpkin for fall sensory bin

-The Pumpkins, Hedgehogs and baskets of this sensory bin are made of air-dry clay and painted with acrylic paint.
+The Pumpkins, Hedgehogs and baskets in this sensory bin are made of air-dry clay and painted with acrylic paint.
 The best part is that Air-dry clay is so easy to work with and great for making tiny toys for kids.

-5. Scarecrows and Sunflowers in the field
+Scarecrows and Sunflowers in the field

 Field with scarecrow Sunflower